spignelon/Letter-Recognition_Project-ML/README.md

 ## Blog Post

 For a detailed explanation of the project, you can refer to the blog post titled "Letter Recognition: Machine Learning for Classifying Capital Letters" available [here](https://paper.wf/spignelon/letter-recognition-machine-learning-for-classifying-capital-letters).

+## Google Colab

+To directly run and experiment with the project in an interactive environment, you can access the Google Colab notebook [here](https://colab.research.google.com/drive/1Q5wslzpK6YVoUwgkRtORaxXFScUUOJNw).

 ## Installation/Running